 What businesses should understand about SEO and content:

-• More content does not automatically mean better content.
-Every page you publish shapes how users understand the business and how bots crawl and interpret the site.
+• More content does not mean better content.
+Every page you publish reflects who you are as a business and how bots crawl and interpret your site.

 • Excessive keyword usage is obvious to users and bots.
 It is important to identify what each page is for, but too much keyword clutter reads exactly as you would expect.